My New York State License Has Been Suspended! What Do I do?

 If your driver’s license has been suspended in New York, one of the first things you should do is to reach out to an experienced attorney who can help guide you through the steps of getting your driving privileges reinstated.

-There are many reasons why your license might have been suspended; the process of reinstating it will differ slightly depending on that initial reason.
-If your license is suspended, the New York State Department of Motor Vehicles (DMV) will mail you a notice (an “order”) to the address of record on your license.
-That notice will provide additional information about whether the time period for your suspension is definite or indefinite, and will explain more about what steps you need to take next.
+There are many reasons why your license might have been suspended.
+The process of reinstating it will differ slightly depending on what caused the suspension.
+If your license is suspended, the New York State Department of Motor Vehicles (DMV) will mail you a notice (an “order”).
+It will be sent to the address of record found on your license.
+This notice will provide you with additional information about whether the time period for your suspension is definite or indefinite.

 If your license was suspended for a definite period of time, the order you receive from the DMV will explain how long the suspension will last.
 At the end of the suspension period, you will need to pay a fee to reinstate your driving privileges.